Last Updated: Sept. 24, 2020

 Sandwich boards must remain on the business property and are not permitted on sidewalks or other public rights-of-way unless approved through a formal sign application.

 The temporary exemptions will be revisited at the end of 2021.

 The City has established a simple, expedited process to help Coquitlam businesses set up temporary patios and outdoor spaces to help support their business recovery during the pandemic.
 Visit the program page for additional information including the application guidelines and FAQs.
 Or contact us for more information.

-For files larger than 5MB, submit through the City’s file transfer service, Coquitlam QFile:
+New applications are to be submitted through the City’s file transfer service, Coquitlam QFile: